( HINT: Click-and-drag left-to-right on a chart to zoom in to a specific date range. Double-click on a chart to zoom back out. )

 Also, subscribers may opt to receive intraday alerts as to possible changes in the model's position.
 There are occasions where the Matador™ issues a stock market alert during the trading day that does not hold until the close.
 Many times, after an intraday alert is issued, the market reverses, until the condition is no longer valid at the close.
 If a person would have acted on the alert, they may have found themselves on the opposite side of the official (end-of-day) model at the close.
 In such a case, the investor would need to decide whether to change positions at the close, to be on the side of the official model, or to follow the intraday model.
 The CrystalBull Matador™ uses a proprietary model to try to determine strength and weakness in the market, and to identify possible entry and exit points.
 Our hope is that this indicator may reduce the "buy-high-sell-low" tendencies of the typical investor.

 From Dec.
-31, 1996 through Dec.
-31, 2020, following the CrystalBull Matador™ would have, hypothetically, produced a Total Return 300 times that of a Buy-and-Hold strategy (209650% vs. 680%), with an average compound annual total return of 38% APR (The compound annual growth rate of the S&P 500 during this period was just 8.94% APR).
-The Matador™ had 324 round turn trades (averaging a little more than one per month), and was in the market (exposed to market risk) a bit more than half the time (59.6%).
+31, 1999 through Dec.
+06, 2021, following the CrystalBull Matador™ would have, hypothetically, produced a Total Return 888 times that of a QQQ Buy-and-Hold strategy (343600.82% vs. 386.74%), with an average compound annual total return of 44.95% APR (The compound annual growth rate of the QQQs during this period was just 7.48% APR).
+The Matador™ had 297 round turn trades (averaging a little more than one per month), and was in the market (exposed to market risk) 60% of the time.
+It had a maximum drawdown during this period of 25.65%.
 Click here to see the Historical Performance of the CrystalBull Matador™